oniehuis/JuChrom.jl/docs/src/man/transformation.md

 ## Intensity units and dwell normalization

-Mass spectrometry intensities may be stored as integrated ion counts over dwell intervals.
+Mass spectrometry intensities may be stored as signal accumulated over dwell intervals.
 Use [`withintensityunit`](@ref) when the numeric intensity values are known to have a unit that is not already recorded in the container.
-Raw ion-count matrices are normally left unitless until they are dwell-normalized:
+Raw or vendor-scaled intensity matrices are normally left unitless until they are dwell-normalized:

 ```@example 2
 using JuChrom